stormzy22/AP-MAG/README.md

 ![STEP 4](IMG/screenshots/s4.png "CHECK")

 ---
+5. ### input **deauth** to deauthenticate invalid devices on the wireless access point.<br/> Close the terminal once the wireless access point have be identified.
 ![STEP 5](IMG/screenshots/s5.png "DEAUTH STEP 1")

 ---
+6. ### Wait for 3sec then close the terminal.
 ![STEP 6](IMG/screenshots/s6.png "DEAUTH STEP 2")

 ---
+7. ### Here's the final stage of deauthentication where all the invalid devices are kicked out.
 ![STEP 7](IMG/screenshots/s7.png "DEAUTH STEP 3")

 ---
+8. ### Exiting and Cleaning up the program.
 ![STEP 7](IMG/screenshots/s8.png "EXITING THE PROGRAM")

 ---